jonashackt/crossplane-argocd/README.md

 As the docs state https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications

-> "Without the resources-finalizer.argocd.argoproj.io finalizer, deleting an application will not delete the resources it manages.
+> "Without the `resources-finalizer.argocd.argoproj.io finalizer`, deleting an application will not delete the resources it manages.
 To perform a cascading delete, you must add the finalizer.
-See App Deletion."
+See [App Deletion](https://argo-cd.readthedocs.io/en/stable/user-guide/app_deletion/#about-the-deletion-finalizer)."

+In other words, if we would run `kubectl delete -n argocd -f argocd/applications/crossplane-argocd.yaml`, Crossplane wouldn't be undeployed as we may think.
+Only the ArgoCD `Application` would be deleted, but Crossplane Pods etc. would be still running.

 Our `Application` configures Crossplane core componentes to be automatically pruned https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/#automatic-pruning via `automated: prune: true`.